sanjanalytics07/Pizza_Sales_Analysis/README.md

 •	Though in overall, Classic Category pizzas are more in demand, the top 3 pizzas which gave highest revenues belong to pizzas of Chicken Category

 • Out of total 21350 orders placed while a total of 18526 orders where placed for "L" sized pizza (86.77% of total orders placed), while only 28 orders were placed for "XXL" sized pizzas (0.13% of total orders placed).
-So, either the "XXL" size should be dropped of or else it should given in offers during the lunch hours between 1 to 3 pm to increase its sales
+So, either the "XXL" size should be dropped off or else it should be given in combo offers during the lunch hours between 1 to 3 pm to increase its sales